pingcap/docs/dev/how-to/maintain/backup-and-restore/br.md

 ### Backup

-Before the backup operation, make sure the following things are done:
+Before the backup operation, check the following two items:

-- `tikv_gc_life_time` is set to a larger value so that the backup operation will not be interrupted by data loss.
+- You have set `tikv_gc_life_time` set to a larger value so that the backup operation will not be interrupted because of data loss.
-- No DDL statement is executed on TiDB.
+- No DDL statement is being executed on the TiDB cluster.

 Then execute the following command to back up all the cluster data: